fun things to do with kids in

 Chicago - Museum Campus

 The cultural exhibits are also outstanding.
-"Inside Ancient Egypt," start upstairs in a reconstructed Egyptian tomb, lined with painted stone reliefs, follow the tunnels downstairs, to see mummies, a pharoah's woooden boat, re-created Egyptian village (and be sure to try out the Egyptian bed, not very comfortable).
-Explore the ancient Americas, cultures and peoples of Africa, and don't miss the incredible totem poles of the Arctic and Northwest.
+"Inside Ancient Egypt," start upstairs in a reconstructed Egyptian tomb, lined with painted stone reliefs, follow the tunnels downstairs, to see mummies, a pharoah's wooden boat, re-created Egyptian village (and be sure to try out the Egyptian bed, not very comfortable).

 West of the aquarium on the lake is a boat landing for the Shoreline water taxi.
-From here, you can take the water taxi up to Navy Pier in the summer months.
+From here, it's fun to the water taxi up to Navy Pier in the summer months (an expensive ride on the lake).

 Adler Planetarium – In the theater, there are shows that are out of this world (space, the stars and night skies), plus a Zulu Patrol show for younger kids.
 Star gazers will want to come at night (first Friday of the month) for telescope viewing of the night sky.
 And there’s a wealth of exhibits, about galaxies and our solar system.